 Do DMCAs Work Outside the USA?

-So when you see someone has stolen some of your content, it can feel like you've had the wind knocked out of you, and you're left there, alone, staring at your carefully crafted words on a site that's not yours.
-Your first thought is to issue a Digital Millennium Copyright Act (DMCA) notice, but then you realize the content thief is based outside the United States.
-Now what do you do?
-Do U.S. copyright laws extend beyond the country's borders?
+When someone steals your content, your first thought is to issue a Digital Millennium Copyright Act (DMCA) notice.
+But what if the content thief is based outside the United States?
+Do US copyright laws extend beyond the country's borders?
 Even if they do, how are you going to enforce them from across an ocean?

-It's basically a formal request made to the person or entity who has—whether purposely or mistakenly—taken your content without your permission, asking that they take it down.
+A DMCA takedown notice is basically a formal request made to the person or entity who has — whether purposely or mistakenly — taken your content without your permission, asking that they take it down.
 If they comply with your DMCA notice, you're all done.
 If they don't, you may have to pursue the matter through legal channels.

 The DMCA puts into practice two World Intellectual Property Organization (WIPO) treaties.
-Copyright, intellectual property, and content theft aren't new concepts created by the proliferation of the Internet.
-They've been issues since humans learned to write.
+Copyright, intellectual property, and content theft aren't new concepts created by the proliferation of the internet.
+They've been issues for hundreds of years.
 However, it is only fairly recently that national organizations and governments decided to take action.

-...and the site where your content has appeared without your permission is hosted in any of the WIPO member countries, you can confidently issue a DMCA takedown notice, and expect the site's owner to comply.
-Of course, DMCA notices are not guarantees of cooperation, and someone who's in, say, Hungary may not feel they need to comply with a DMCA issued by someone in the U.S.
+If you're inside the US, and the site where your content has appeared without your permission is hosted in any of the WIPO member countries, you can confidently issue a DMCA takedown notice, and expect the site's owner to comply.
+Of course, DMCA notices are not guarantees of cooperation, and someone who's in, say, Hungary may not feel they need to comply with a DMCA issued by someone in the US.

 If this occurs, you do still have legal recourse, although the international aspect of the case may make things a bit more complicated, not to mention expensive.